PapaCharlie/go-restli/README.md

 dependency chains that introduce package cycles and move the offending models to a fixed package called `conflictResolution`.

+## Typeref support
+The Java code generator simply drops typerefs and directly references the underlying type, unless a coercer is registered.
+The plan here would be to support a notion of type coercion that can be plugged into the generator.
+This way types with native bindings can be deserialized from their raw values (e.g. a UUID type serialized as a string that can be deserialized into an actual `github.com/google/uuid`).
+For the time being, typerefs will altogether not be supported, and the raw underlying type will be used instead.

 ## TODO
 There are still many missing parts to this, including documentation and polish.
 I first focused on the biggest pain point in working with Rest.li in golang, which is to generate the structs that are used to send and receive requests to